Participation in the QMS

 • Focus:

-• Course of the degree program conference
+• Agenda of the degree programme conference

-• Frequency: following a degree program conference
+• Frequency: directly following a degree programme conference

-• Short survey: quality assurance meeting
+• Brief questionnaire on the quality assurance meeting

 • Focus:

-• Frequency: following a quality assurance meeting
+• Frequency: directly following a quality assurance meeting

-• Questions, suggestions, and feedback regarding the QMS
+• Questions, suggestions and feedback regarding the QMS